Floriaan/valtech-assignment/README.md

 ## Description

 This project is built with VueJs 3 script setup SFC(Single File Component), composition api and TypeScript.
-It also uses the latest libraries such as: VUEX for centralizing data, Vue-Router for client side navigation, moment.js for formatting dates, masonry.js for the dashboard grid layout, UUID for assigning unique ids, SASS for a better styling experience, ESLint/Prettier for code consistency/formatting and vue-click-away for dropdowns.
+It also uses the latest libraries such as: VUEX for centralizing data, Vue-Router for client side navigation, moment.js for formatting dates, masonry.js for the dashboard grid layout, UUID for assigning unique ids, SASS for a better styling experience, ESLint/Prettier for code consistency/formatting and vue-click-away for detecting outside clicks.

 Since there was no services provided for authentication/authorization, the dummy token is stored in the browser local storage.
 Also, the albums/images are stored in the VUEX store and remain only in runtime.